Bioidentical Hormone Replacement Therapy Introduction

 Bioidentical hormone replacement therapy for women eliminates night sweats, hot flashes, vaginal dryness, itching, and painful intercourse.
 Energy levels improve, fat loss accelerates, and muscle tone responds to exercise once more.
 Sex drive, mood, memory and concentration all improve.
 Wrinkles smooth, bones are protected from osteoporotic fracture, and heart disease risk is reduced.

-The benefits of bioidentical hormone replacement therapy for men include improved energy levels, increased muscle mass and tone, improved exercise endurance, improved fat loss, improved sex drive & performance, improved memory & concentration, improved sleep, hair re-growth on the scalp, decreased joint pain and muscle aches, improved bone strength, cholesterol levels, and protection against heart disease.
+The benefits of therapy for men with bioidentical hormone replacement include improved energy levels, increased muscle mass and tone, improved exercise endurance, improved fat loss, improved sex drive & performance, improved memory & concentration, improved sleep, hair re-growth on the scalp, decreased joint pain and muscle aches, improved bone strength, cholesterol levels, and protection against heart disease.

 The Hormones and What They Do